 The government chambers were neat, but the most spectacular part for me was the Library of Parliament.
 I have a thing for gorgeous libraries and this one did not disappoint.
 The huge round room was ringed with tiers of books on beautifully carved shelves and decorated with coats of arms for the seven provinces that existed when it was built.
 I wanted to go full-on Belle and find a ladder to swing along the shelves on, but we couldn’t actually touch any of the books.
 I would’ve happily sat in a corner and just admired the beauty all day if I was allowed to.

-I loved walking through the corridors in the Centre Block.
+I also loved walking through the corridors in the Centre Block.
 It felt vaguely like Hogwarts in some of the areas.

 After we finished our guided tour, we visited the Memorial Chapel.
 The details in it were astounding.
 The level of care and dedication that went into designing it with brass shell plating and stones brought from battlefields where Canadians had lost their lives was incredible.
 The names of all Canadians who have died in the service of their country are listed in books whose pages are turned daily so that every name is shown at least once a year.